mahnaz007/ImagePreprocessing/docs/usage.md

 ```

 ### Step 4: Run the Nextflow Pipeline:
-The Nextflow pipeline scripts for each process, such as dcm2bids, pydeface, are organized in the modules/local/ directory.
-Please refer to these individual scripts if you would like to run or modify specific parts of the pipeline.
+The Nextflow pipeline scripts for each process, such as dcm2bids, pydeface, are organized in the [./modules/local/] directory.
+Please refer to these individual scripts if you wish to run or modify specific parts of the pipeline.
-The typical command for running the pipeline is as follows:
+The typical command for running the pipeline is:

 ```bash
 nextflow run modules/local/module_name.nf